You know, the more I see of these stupid car chases on cable TV, the more I'm convinced that we got some real morons that live in this country.

 Anyway, question for you, Rush.

-I'll try and answer myself, but I'm not your opinion on it too.
+I'll try and answer it myself, but I want your opinion on it, too.

 I kind of listened to you during lunch.

-But what would the world be like today if Saddam Hussein was still in power?
+But what would the world be like today if Saddam Hussein were still in power?

-Aside from the fact he'd still be paying terrorist families for terrorists to go and kill himself and kill a bunch of Jews and Americans with them, aside from the fact he'd be killing his own citizens fast so that he could pronounce their names.
+Aside from the fact he'd still be paying terrorist families for the terrorists to go and kill himself and kill a bunch of Jews and Americans with them, aside from the fact he'd be killing his own citizens faster than he could pronounce their names.

 What else would the world be like today?

-I'd say terrorism would really be on the march a hell of a lot more than it is right now because we'd have no stake in the ground.
+I'd say terrorism would really be on the march a hell of a lot more than it is right now because we'd have no stake in the ground, aside from Afghanistan.

-Yeah, but you know, these if questions, I understand the point that you're trying to make, but if if Saddam, and they're interesting sometimes to speculate on, if if Saddam were still in power, but under what circumstances?
+Yeah, but you know, these if questions, I understand the point that you're trying to make, but if Saddam, and they're interesting sometimes to speculate on, if, if Saddam were still in power, but under what circumstances?

-Uh, you know, Saddam took a huge gamble.
+You know, Saddam, he took, took a, took a huge gamble.

-But this uh I know the point of your question, and the the point of your question is this stuff isn't going away.
+But this, I know the point of your question, and the point of your question is this stuff isn't going away.

-Uh you can't you can't buy these guys off with a bottle of Bordeaux and Camember because they don't consume adult beverages.
+You can't buy these guys off with a bottle of Bordeaux and Camembert because they don't consume adult beverages.

 Well, they do when they go to the Bahamas, but that's when nobody can see them.

-They don't, they don't, they they don't you know you you uh you're you're not you're not gonna get these guys bought off when they got a gun pointed at your kids' head with a bottle of wine.
+You're not going to get these guys bought off when they got a gun pointed at your kid's head with a bottle of wine.

-And uh nor are they gonna uh gonna go for this group hug business uh to uh to try to stop you.
+And nor are they going to go for this group hug business to try to stop you.

-Drudge just put up a little one of those flashes that uh that uh Joe Wilson is going to endorse Hillary Clinton.
+Drudge just put up one of those flashes that Joe Wilson is going to endorse Hillary Clinton.

 So what?